publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch203/m__us_usc_t52_s20301.md

  __Codification__

-    Section was formerly classified to [section 1973ff of Title 42][/us/usc/t42/s1973ff], The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
-Any notes below for amendments to this section prior to 2013 reflect the former classification of this section.
+    Section was formerly classified to [section 1973ff of Title 42][/us/usc/t42/s1973ff], The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.
+Some section numbers referenced in amendment notes below reflect the classification of such sections prior to their editorial reclassification to this title.

  __Amendments__